 Every child is different.
 Some are loud, they love talking and showing off.
 Others are quiet and like to be on their own.
-Some have differences that you can see, while others have differences that may not be so obvious.
+Some have disabilities that you can see, while others have disabilities that may not be so obvious.
 We are all unique.
 We all have our own lives, our own dreams, and our own talents.
 Let’s see what we can do.

 80% of royalties from the sale of this book will go towards the work of Scope and Sarah’s Trust.